-All applications will be considered on merit with preference given to rural and regional members.
+All applications will be considered on merit with preference given to members working in rural, regional and remote areas.

 The scholarships will be awarded at the discretion of the ACORN board.
 The decision of the board is final and no correspondence will be entered into.

 - nurses working in a perioperative environment that uses lasers (gynaecology, urology, otorhinolaryngology, plastic surgery, cardiology, neurology, orthopaedics, ophthalmology)

 - personnel who need to have a comprehensive understanding of the operation and hazards of lasers (i.e. surgeons, physicians, laser nurses, Laser Safety Officers, other personnel working in the Nominal Ocular Hazard Zone)

 - nurses working in a perioperative environment who require evidence of laser safety education for license application to Queensland Radiation Health, Government of Western Australia Radiological Council and the Tasmanian Government Radiation Protection Unit.